-The safety interlock system is designed to prevent the mower blades from rotating unless:
+The safety interlock system is designed to prevent the mower blades from rotating by killing the engine unless:

 - Operator presence is detected when either motion control lever is moved to the center operating position. - The blade control switch (PTO) is pulled on.